-Together, they form the 'Marketing Mix'.
-Get it right and you'll maximise the success of your marketing efforts.
-You also need powerful messages and a unique selling proposition that convinces customers to buy from you.
+Marketing success is underpinned by the Four Ps: Product; Price; Place (ie distribution channel); and Promotion.
+They form the 'Marketing Mix'.
+Get the right combination and you'll maximise your success.
+You also need strong messages and a unique selling proposition (USP) that convinces customers to buy from you and not another supplier.